DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 What we get from filling out that information in the **super(update_info(info, ...)** is the following.

-In the case of the DoS/DDoS module
+In the case of the DoS and DDoS modules
 ```ruby
 class MetasploitModule < Msf::Auxiliary
   Rank = NormalRanking